exercism/unison-test-runner/README.md

 The Unison test runner relies on a few conventions and contracts between the Unison Exercism repo proper and the files found here.

 1. Every solution's `name.test.u` file should expose a variable `tests` of type `[base.Test]`
-2. Every solution directory contains two files under `.meta`, one called `testAnnotation.txt`, and another called `testLoader.md`.
+2. Every solution directory contains two files under `.meta`, one called `testAnnotation.json`, and another called `testLoader.md`.
-3. `testAnnotation.txt` is used to capture the values that would otherwise be defined via metaprogramming or codebase introspection, in this case, individual test names.
-It must be comma delimited.
+3. `testAnnotation.json` is used to capture the values that would otherwise be defined via metaprogramming or codebase introspection, in this case, individual test names and the body of the test itself.
 3. The `src` directory in the test runner repo contains the files responsible for writing the Json output file.
 They rely on environment variables set by the `export` statements in the `run.sh` script.
 4. Currently this test runner is targeting v2 of the api spec.

 ## General workflow

+* The dockerfile initializes a codebase which contains the standard lib, parser, and json libraries needed to run the tests.
 * User submits test
 * UCM transcript runner tries to load and add the user's files to a temp codebase with `testLoader.md`
 * If the code typechecks...